JustinBeckwith/justinbeckwith.github.io/_posts/2010-12-28-bootstrapping-image-based-bookmarklets.md

 {% endhighlight %}

 ### Loading jQuery and jQueryUI
 Now that the bootstrapper is created, I am going to focus the rest of the article on the external JavaScript file that contains the meat of the code.
 With the script I wrote, I needed to use a good deal of visual effects.
-I am already comfortable with <a href="http://jquery.com/" target="_blank">JQuery</a>, so I chose to use it as my JavaScript framework:
+I am already comfortable with [JQuery](https://jquery.com/), so I chose to use it as my JavaScript framework:

 {% highlight javascript %}
 // create javascript libraries required for main